Eduu115/web-eventos/README.md

 ### Features

 - View a list of upcoming and past events
-- Search and filter events by date, category, or keywords
 - Add new events with detailed information
 - Edit or delete existing events
-- Responsive design for desktop and mobile devices
 - **Full CRUD operations with real-time database interaction**

 ### Requirements

-- [Node.js](https://nodejs.org/) (for running the front-end)
 - [Back-end-eventos by @Eduu115](https://github.com/Eduu115/Back-end-eventos) repository (SpringTools)
-- Alternatively, you can launch the front-end using the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension for Visual Studio Code
+- You can launch the front-end using the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension for Visual Studio Code

 > **Note:** When the Back-end-eventos is deployed, it runs by default at `http://localhost:9003`.
 If you have any doubts about the back-end address, use this URL.